 These tears do need time to heal.
 Because your muscles need time to recuperate and grow, prevailing wisdom states that you should give sore muscles 1 to 2 days of rest before exercising them hard again.
-So, if your chest and triceps are really sore from an exercise routine, you need to take some time off and let them rest before doing another chest/triceps workout.
+So, if your chest and triceps are really sore from an exercise routine, you need to take some time off and let them rest before doing another chest and triceps workout.

 That doesn't mean you can't exercise.
 Many workout programs are designed with this mind, and give muscles ample time to recover before working them out again.
 Classic weightlifting programs such as the push/pull workouts, or the legs/chest/back workouts, allow for 1 to 2 days between sessions for muscle recovery.